Perhaps you’ve seen it at your garden center. Maybe you even know how to use it.

 But what if you don’t want a more acidic soil?
 You will need to balance it out, usually with lime, to keep your pH from going awry.

 This product isn’t the most affordable soil additive either, so you’ll want to add that factor into the equation, as well.

 And this product has costs beyond what you pay at the garden center, too.

 Let’s learn more about this gardening ingredient, and why its production can be controversial.

 As it exists in nature, peat moss is made up of layers upon layers of partially decomposed plant remains — such as sedges, reeds, mosses, and grasses — and is formed over thousands of years when an abundance of water and the absence of oxygen affect the natural processes of decay, according to the Royal Horticultural Society, a British conservation group.

 Peat moss is found in bogs — swampy, mucky, waterlogged areas primarily located in the northern hemisphere.

-In fact, Canada, Finland, Ireland, and Russia are the primary sources for the commercial product, according to Marianne C. Ophardt at the Washington State University Extension.
+In fact, Canada, Finland, Ireland, and Russia are the primary sources for the commercial products.

-Scotland, too, is home to much bog, with 23% of the country being covered with peat.
+Scotland, too, is home to much bog, with 23 percent of the country being covered with peat.
 But most of Scotland’s peat is protected, not commercialized.

 A plant called sphagnum moss is often found growing on top of the layers of peat moss, but this live plant material should not be confused with peat moss, which refers to the often-ancient layers of decomposed material.